 As we have said, gas in our homes is dumb - economically, environmentally and 'inhalationally'.
 But it’s not just households getting off the gas.
 A number of new stadiums are going all-electric, too.

-In Christchurch, the new Te Kaha One NZ stadium, which is currently under construction, has gone with solar panels and committed to having no gas on site.
+In Christchurch, the new Te Kaha One NZ stadium, which is currently under construction, has gone with a design where solar panels can be added in the future and committed to having no gas on site.

 “There will also be charging stations for electric vehicles, and over 20,000 square metres of vegetation across the site, creating an urban forest and green spaces for the local community.”